 Oakland, California

-Oakland PD Radio Encryption: When Police Bypass Their Own Oversight
+Oakland PD Radio Encryption: Police Bypass Their Own Oversight

-In a city under federal oversight for civil rights violations, police encrypted their radios without telling city council or the police commission
+In a city under federal oversight for civil rights violations, police encrypted their radios without notifying city council or the police commission

 Key Facts